 - More heavily discounted: Has been on the market for longer (launched in January 2015).

-If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (7 points each).
+If the number of relative strengths (bullet points above) is taken as a guide, the M5 emerges as the winner of the contest (10 : 7 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you are interested in seeing how other cameras pair up, just make a corresponding selection in the search boxes below.
 There is also a set of direct links to comparison reviews that other users of the CAM-parator app explored.

 - Leica D-LUX Typ 109 vs Panasonic GX85

 - Nikon D3200 vs Nikon Z6